sKiZmm/learning-journal/Days/Day 23-29 (Week 5).md

 - Read the first parts of the walkthrough and I did the steps correctly before.
 But now I have to learn LFI to RCE, which I will continue later.
 I am tired at this point, so will take a break and come back!
 CYA!

 ### 🕦 11:25 PM - Break

+## 📅 12/09/2025

+### 🕒 03:04 AM - Cheese CTF

+**Notes:**

+- So, I'm back after a break.
+My VMware keeps crashing, which I will try to fix, 'cause it's so annoying doing everything over again.
+For now, I will learn the LFI to RCE using php tricks and finally gain access to the machine.

+- I managed to exploit the LFI using a `php://filter` vulnerability.
+I used a tool called `php fiter chain generator` which I got from GitHub, I used tested it using a `id` command first and It works!
+Now to figure out how to reverse shell this.

+- I was stupid and generated the chain for the whole php reverse shell, my bad!
+I was only supposed to use a specific command and I did it the harder way.
+The text was so long it made my VMWare crash again XD, all my fault...

+- Finally gained access to the shell, after a whole lot of time, `cause while I was tryna fix my Virtual Machine, I fuckin' broke it 😭.
+Now, I can't use shared clipboard.
+But anyways, time to find the user flag.

+- So found the user flag but couldn't access it sooo I read a walkthrough, read it [right here](https://medium.com/@fardinzindran/cheese-ctf-tryhackme-walkthrough-a029ff082904) for the steps.
+Followed the exact way and got access to the user and user flag.

+- After 3 hours and 28 minutes, I finally got the root flag and that marks the machine as completed, it was exhausting, even with the walkthrough, I got no idea what to do and it only made sense after i did it.
+I thought I was supposed to get root shell, but instead I just had to read the file as root.
+That drained my time, anyways that's all done.
+CYA TMRW!

+### 🕡 06:36 AM - Day End